thejinchao/turbolink/README.md

 For services that do not have an endpoint set, turbolink will use the default endpoint to connect.

 ### 3. Config TLS certificate
 Turbolink support server-side tls connection type.
-If you want to enable this function, you need set the server certificate file(PEM format) in the settings windows (TurboLink Grpc/Services Config).
+If you want to enable this function, you need to set the server certificate file(PEM format) in the settings windows (TurboLink Grpc/Services Config).
 Because UE's setting window only supports single-line text, you need to replace the newline character in the certificate file with `\n`.
 ![tls-setting](https://github.com/thejinchao/turbolink/wiki/image/tls-config.png)

 ## Usage